-July 23 End of Camp Performance / Ceremony & Celebration
+Fri, July 29 – End of Camp Ceremony & Celebration

 Berkeley/Oakland AileyCamp is a full scholarship summer program that has transformed the lives of over 1,000 young people from the East Bay and beyond since its first camp in 2002.

-This nationally acclaimed summer program uses the power of dance to support 11-14 year-olds in developing self-esteem, creative expression, and critical thinking skills.
-Conceived by Alvin Ailey American Dance Theater and run locally by Cal Performances, Berkeley/Oakland AileyCamp combines professional level dance training with personal development activities.
+This nationally acclaimed summer program uses the power of dance to support 11–14 year-olds in developing self-esteem, creative expression, and critical thinking skills.
+Conceived by Alvin Ailey in 1989, and run locally by Cal Performances, Berkeley/Oakland AileyCamp combines professional-level dance training with personal development activities.
 Around 60 campers are chosen from each year’s pool of applicants, enrollment does not require prior dance experience.

 The program’s dedicated staff, instructors, and group leaders provide role models and mentorship, impacting campers’ lives, and by extension, their families and communities, as they move into their high school years and beyond.

-In a typical year, when in-person camp is possible, Berkeley/Oakland AileyCamp is held on the campus of the University of California at Berkeley, encouraging campers to feel a sense of belonging and to envision their own potential college experience.
+Held on the campus of the University of California at Berkeley, Berkeley/Oakland AileyCamp encourages campers to feel that they belong on campus and to envision their own potential college experience.
 Campers have breakfast and lunch in a university dining hall, participate in a campus scavenger hunt, and perform in a professionally presented final showcase on the Zellerbach Auditorium Stage with full technical and design support, offered free to supportive audiences made up of family and friends.

 - A $50 donation provides a camper’s uniform.

-- A $100 donation provides two dance classes for a group of 12 students, led by a master teaching artist in Modern, Ballet, Jazz, or West African dance.
+- A $100 donation provides two dance classes for a group of 12 students, led by a master teaching artist in Modern, Ballet, Jazz, or Zimbabwean dance

 - A $300 donation provides a week of Creative Communication lessons, integrating visual arts and writing as powerful means of self-expression.